aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Where to find the `MyUCMDs/` folder depends on your operating system:

-* Under Windows it is
+* Under Windows call `⎕SE.Tatin.GetMyUCMDsFolder''`

-  `(2 ⎕nq # 'GetEnvironment' 'USERPROFILE'),'\Documents\MyUCMDs\'`

 * On non-Windows platforms it is `$HOME/MyUCMDs/`

-Note that this folder is created by the Dyalog APL installer under Windows but _not_ under Linux and Mac-OS, so you need to create the folder yourself on non-Windows platform.
+Note that this folder is created by the Dyalog APL installer under Windows but it won't exist under Linux and Mac-OS, so you need to create the folder yourself on non-Windows platform.

 Any newly started instance of Dyalog 18.0 or later will now come with the Tatin user commands.